Luodian/Mapillary2COCO/README.md

-# Transfer Mapillary Vistas Dataset to Coco format
+# Convert Mapillary Vistas Dataset to Coco format

-> This python script can help you transfer your MVD to coco format.
+> This python script helps you convert your mapillary vistas dataset to coco format.

-Currently we are working at MVD & ECCV 2018 competition, one of our plans is to transfer the dataset to coco format.
-And use currently prevalent frame implementation(mask RCNN) to train our model.

-## Brief Introduction
+# Brief Introduction

-`SplitTools.py` finds `label x instances` tuple in each given `instance` image.

 Here is a given `instance` image.
 Label info is embeded into each pixel value.